 Starting early with training your Boston Terrier to walk by your side will prevent future pulling incidents.
-“Oh, but they’re not big dogs and so wouldn’t have much pulling strength anyway, right?” – you might ask.
+“But they’re not big dogs, so they wouldn’t have much pulling strength anyway, right?”.

 Well, don’t let their small frame fool you; the reality is Boston Terriers are strong and can be real leash pullers!
 They might be called the American Gentleman, but there’s nothing gentle about their pulling if left unchecked.

 You can train your Boston Terrier to walk on a leash without pulling in 8 steps:

 - Start leash training indoors (to avoid distractions).

 - Practice getting the harness on (to get your Boston comfortable and compliant with having a leash on).

 - Walk your Boston Terrier on a leash at home (the initial practise).

 - Repeat for your Boston Terrier to learn.

 - Take your time before going for an outside walk (don’t feel like you need to rush the process).